santhosh1011kumar/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: Priyadharshuni.P RegisterNumber: 212223240128
+Developed by: SANTHOSH KUMAR A
+RegisterNumber: 212224230250
 */
 ```
 module exp6(q, q_bar, s,r, clk, reset);//SR Flip Flop Behavioral Level using ‘case’